 Annual comparison of financial performance is difficult as Bolder is a growing school with staff costs and income increasing incrementally each year.
-It will continue to experience diseconomies of scale until all year groups are filled.
+It will continue to experience diseconomies of scale until the Year 13 group is filled next year.

 The financial KPIs are outlined below: